-The 500 SeriesTM Fishfinder can display a variety of useful information about the area under and adjacent to your boat, including the following items:
+The 300 Series[TM] Fishfinder can display a variety of useful information about the area under your boat, including the following items:

-NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if either device information from the GPS receiver will be displayed on the view.
+NOTE: Entries in this view that list (with Temp/Speed or GPS Receiver) are available if then only the information from the GPS receiver will be displayed on the view.

-is connected to the 500 SeriesTM Fishfinder.
-If both devices are connected, then only the
+either device is connected to the 300 SeriesTM Fishfinder.
+If both devices are connected,